 We all want super big suites for lower prices, am I right?
 Well sometimes the WORST place to look for a hotel deal is at the fancy 4 and 5 star chains.
 Stay with me on this one….

 If you are looking for a suite that is big, unique, and fabulous, you can sometimes find a diamond in the rough at the most unexpected property.

 For this example, I am going to show you a suite we recently found in Kelowna, BC, Canada.
 The hotel was not ‘rough' by any means, but it certainly is not in the upper echelon of local upscale resorts.
 It's called the Comfort Suites, part of the Choice Hotels brand and is your typical highway hotel.
 BUT, it has an incredible, massive, luxurious, and insanely unique honeymoon suite that is only about $30 more than the basic room (and about $400/n LESS per night than other suites in fancy dancy nearby resorts that were comparable in size) We were blown away by how grand the suite was and how low of a price it came in at.
 That's what they call VALUE folks!

 Moral of the story: try downgrading the star of property and upgrading the type of room for a deal that is sure to impress.

-Have any of your own tips and tricks for scoring hotel deals?
+Have any of your own booking tips and tricks for scoring hotel deals?

-While this 'Top 10 Booking Hacks For The Best Hotel Deals' guide is our personal blueprint for how we book, we would love to hear if you have any tips to add!
+While this ‘Top 10 Booking Hacks For Cheap Hotel Deals' guide is our personal blueprint for how we book, we would love to hear if you have any tips to add!
 Comment below what you personally do to get great deals on hotels so we can swap ideas!

 Because we like being transparent, some of the tips we have compiled for you have affiliate links that may reward us with a small amount if you decide to use the service.
 It does not sway our recommendations, nor does it effect the price you might pay in any way.
 It's just our way to be able to spend extra time making useful guides for our readers.